 Learn more about the 1-Click installer and create a droplet today on the DigitalOcean Marketplace.

-If you are hosting your installation with Linode, you can take advantage of a community-maintained Docker installer StackScript.
+If you are hosting your installation with Linode, you can take advantage of community-maintained StackScripts to install AzuraCast.

 AzuraCast is powered by Docker and uses pre-built images that contain every component of the software.
 Don't worry if you aren't very familiar with Docker; our easy installer tools will handle installing Docker and Docker Compose for you, and updates are very simple.